matt-goldeck/wharton/public/projects/afterburner/blog.md

 So it'd be cool if it was easier to run this locally.
 It's not terribly difficult now, but it would be much easier if you could:

 - put in your OpenAI key
-- spin up a Docker container
+- `docker compose up`
-- go
+- get a job without me knowing about it

 ### ⏰ Job Page Tracking